Work It Out Wombats!

-Plot
+Premise

-The series follows a playful trio, Malik, Zadie, and Zeke, creative marsupial siblings who live with their grandmother (Super) in her treehouse apartment complex, known as the Treeborhood.
-Each episode features them encountering a problem of some kind and using computational thinking to solve it.
-Each episode has a 90-second music video in between them.
+In the land of the Treeborhood, the series follows marsupials Malik, Zadie and Zeke living with their grandmother (Super) in her apartment complex.
+Every episode features them encountering a problem of some kind and using computational thinking to solve it.
+In-between each of the episodes is a 90-second music video, similar to Other shows on PBS, (except for steps to play or do something).